EKCO: Post-war

-Radar
+Radar & Instrumentation

+In the early 1950s, a new subsidiary Ekco Electronics Ltd, was created to manage the development of radar and instrumentation manufactured at both Malmesbury (radar) and Southend (instrumentation).
 During the 1950s, the company produced a number of military radar systems including the ARI 5820 ranging radar for the Hawker Hunter; the ASV Mk.
 19 air to surface vessel radar for the Fairey Gannet, and the Red Steer tail warning radar for the Avro Vulcan.
 EKCO also supplied weather radars for a variety of civil aircraft such as the Bristol Britannia, De Havilland Comet, Vickers Vanguard, Vickers VC10 and BAC 111.
+The instrumentation department produced some of the first control systems for Britain's nuclear power stations, while other instruments included nucleonic gauges.
+In 1960, a new factory was opened in Rochford, with the manufacture and development departments at Southend and Malmesbury being relocated to the new site.

-The company also made the E390/564 weather radar for the Concorde.
+Westland Sea King helicopters used the Ekco AW391 search radar, while the company also made the E390/564 weather radar for the Concorde and BOAC Boeing 747 fleet.
+The Rochford factory was sold to Lesney Products in 1968, with a works being transferred back to the Ekco Works at Southend.
 In 1970, EKCO's radar activities were subsumed into MEL, the military electronics subsidiary of Philips.

-British Electronic Industries

-Ekco merged with Pye in 1960 to form a new holding company, British Electronic Industries Ltd, with C.O.
-Stanley as Chairman and E.K.
-Cole as Vice-Chairman.
-The following year Cole resigned from the board and retired.
-He died on 18 November 1966 in the Bahamas due to a bathing accident, his wife Muriel having predeceased him in 1965.

-British Electronic Industries was put up for sale in 1966, and in the same year Pye closed the Southend-on-Sea factory (but maintained its car radio repair workshop until 1977) as part of its restructuring plan.
-In 1967, Philips Electrical Industries emerged as the new owner of the Ekco/Pye business which was then split into three different companies.
-By the early 1970s the Ekco brand had all but disappeared.